steveworld/search/README.md

 cd search
 mvn test -DskipTests eclipse:eclipse
 </pre>
-* mvn eclipse:eclipse creates several Eclipse projects, one for each mvn submodule.
-It will also download and attach the jars of all transitive dependencies and their source code to the eclipse projects, so you can readily browse around the source of the entire call stack.
+* `mvn eclipse:eclipse` creates several Eclipse projects, one for each maven submodule.It will also download and attach the jars of all transitive dependencies and their source code to the eclipse projects, so you can readily browse around the source of the entire call stack.
-* Then in eclipse do Menu File/Import/Maven/Existing Maven Project/ on the root parent directory ~/search and select all submodules, then "Next" and "Finish".
+* Then in eclipse do Menu `File/Import/Maven/Existing Maven Project/` on the root parent directory `~/search` and select all submodules, then "Next" and "Finish".
-* You will see some maven project errors that keep eclipse from building the workspace b/c the eclipse maven plugin has some weird quirks and limitations.
-To work around this, next, disable the mvn "Nature" by clicking on the project in the browser, right clicking on Menu Maven/Disable Maven Nature.
+* You will see some maven project errors that keep eclipse from building the workspace because the eclipse maven plugin has some weird quirks and limitations.
+To work around this, next, disable the maven "Nature" by clicking on the project in the browser, right clicking on Menu `Maven/Disable Maven Nature`.
 This way you get all the niceties of the maven dependency management without the hassle of the (current) maven eclipse plugin, everything compiles fine from within Eclipse, and junit works and passes from within Eclipse as well.
 * When a pom changes simply rerun mvn eclipse:eclipse and then run Menu Eclipse/Refresh Project.
 No need to disable the Maven "Nature" again and again.
-* To run junit tests from within eclipse click on the project (e.g. search-core or search-mr, etc) in the eclipse project explorer, right click, Run As/JUnit Test, and, for search-mr, makes sure to give it the following VM arguments: -ea -Xmx512m -XX:MaxDirectMemorySize=256m -XX:MaxPermSize=128M
+* To run junit tests from within eclipse click on the project (e.g. `search-core` or `search-mr`, etc) in the eclipse project explorer, right click, `Run As/JUnit Test`, and, for `search-mr`, additionally make sure to give it the following VM arguments:
+    -ea -Xmx512m -XX:MaxDirectMemorySize=256m -XX:MaxPermSize=128M